parkpliant/api-integration/lots/README.md

 # Lots Post

 The advance posting of lots is required to process Citations.
 See below for the detail of both required and supported fields.
+Lots with the same `code` may be posted again to update the data.

 ### Fields
 | Field | Required | Type/Format | Example(s) | Description|